peaktwilight/linear-algebra-calculator/README.md

 - Example exercises with solutions.
 - Problem-solving guides & quizzes.

-## Examples (Interactive UI)

-The interactive UI provides a user-friendly way to perform operations.

-**Normalize a vector:**
-1. Select category: `Vector Operations`
-2. Select operation: `Normalize a vector`
-3. Enter vector: `3, 4`

-**Solve a system of linear equations:**
-1. Select category: `Matrix Operations`
-2. Select operation: `Solve system with Gaussian elimination`
-3. Enter augmented matrix: `1,-4,-2,-25; 0,-3,6,-18; 7,-13,-4,-85`

-## For Students

-This framework is designed to aid your learning:
-1.  **New to Linear Algebra?** Start with "Learning Resources" in the UI.
-2.  **Stuck on homework?** Use the "Common homework patterns" guide.
-3.  **Need conceptual clarity?** Each operation in the UI has detailed explanations.
-4.  **Want to practice?** Try example exercises and quizzes.

 ## Web Interface (Streamlit)

 A Streamlit web interface offers a graphical experience.
 It is hosted online at: